orditeck/2ndbrain/Home Lab.md

 Now I'm diverging from the main subject and hopefully this part will become its own page at some point but I'll note it here for now: I was shocked, and not in a good way, at the amount of similar shots I have.

-"Back in the days", we'd have 21 shots and we'd have to pay to get them printed, so they'd better be damn good, right?
+"Back in the days", we'd have 21 shots and we'd have to pay to get them printed, so they'd better be good and worth it, right?
 Today, I just tap tap tap tap that virtual shutter button to make sure I don't miss a good shot.
 Then I look at the pictures to see if one (or more) are good and move on.
 I never actually take the time to delete shots that aren't as good and won't be used.
 They'll eventually just be in the way.
 But I just left them there.
 And it was shocking to see how many pictures it ended up being after years of doing that.
 I'm actually so lazy that I preferred to pay for Google One and get more storage than actually clean up my mess.

 ### Deluge, Radarr, Sonarr & Jackett